July 5, 2021

 How to Clean Microfiber Cleaning Cloths

 I love cleaning with microfiber – it’s versatile, economical, and eco-friendly.
 My favorite benefit?
 How well it cleans.
 No lint, no spreading dirt and germs around, and you only need to wipe once and your surface is clean.
-I get quite a few questions surrounding how I clean my microfiber cleaning cloths ( I use these, from my store Clean Mama Home) – so if you’ve ever wondered this, today’s post is for you.
+I get quite a few questions surrounding how I clean my microfiber cleaning cloths (I have a whole collection of my favorite cloths + towels here!) – so if you’ve ever wondered this, today’s post is for you.

 A common misconception with any cleaning cloth that you wash and reuse is that it might not be clean or that you might spread germs around from the cloth as you clean.
 The thing with microfiber is that its ‘micro’ fibers actually the dirt and germs and holds on to them in lieu of spreading them around.
 I think that’s what holds people back from switching from cleaning wipes and paper towels – maybe you can relate?
 Let’s bust open those misconceptions today and talk about HOW to make sure your cleaning cloths are actually clean before you use them.